Skip to main content

 E-commerce and wholesale unprofitability.
 The First Day Declaration states the debtors' e-commerce operations were only marginally profitable, and wholesale became unprofitable.
 Both channels were terminated and transferred to Outdoor 5, LLC effective January 31, 2026.

 SPARC funding exhaustion.
-According to the First Day Declaration, SPARC had provided approximately $215 million in financial support since the 2021 acquisition and indicated it would cease funding future losses.
+The First Day Declaration states SPARC had provided approximately $215 million in financial support since the 2021 acquisition and indicated it would cease funding future losses, leaving the debtors with an approximately $215 million intercompany payable to SPARC at the petition date.

 Ownership and Corporate Structure